freelan-developers/freelan/README.md

 Building
 --------

-### Third-party (Windows Only)
+### Third-party

 The build relies on several third-parties.
+Generally Linux users won't need these, but other platforms such as MacOS or Windows may need these.

 To build those, install the Python command `teapot` using the following command:

 > pip install teapot